TimoIllusion/coco-style-dataset-doctor/README.md

 ## AI Assistance

-Development of this project was supported by OpenAI's ChatGPT models (4o September 2024, o1-preview September 2024), which provided code suggestions and troubleshooting help.
+Development of this project was supported by OpenAI's ChatGPT models (o1-preview October 2024), which provided code suggestions and troubleshooting help.